A Semi-supervised Learning Approach for B-line Detection in Lung Ultrasound Images

 \section{Implementation Details}

 \begin{itemize}[leftmargin=0em]

 \item[] \textbf{Dataset}: 30 patients (age range 22 - 91 years old) were recruited from Paediatric Nephrology Unit, Meyer Childrens Hospital, Florence, Italy.
 For each patient, we applied the 8-site B-lines score technique \cite{Torino2020can} to collect LUS videos and/or images, ending up with 232 video series (total 23756 frames) and 246 images.
 The files were saved in DICOM format.
-We used MicroDicom$\footnote{https://www.microdicom.com/}$ to extract all the video frame to image dataset afterwards Only the lung imagery is used.
-We crop such area to the crop size to 616$\times$480 (width $\times$ height) to make sure the lung area is fully reserved.
+We used MicroDicom$\footnote{https://www.microdicom.com/}$ to extract all the video frames to images, and then cropped the size to 616$\times$480 (width $\times$ height) to make sure the lung area is fully included.

-\item[] \textbf{Dataset Setup}: The LUS images used in this study consists of two parts: i) for unsupervised feature learning, and ii) for fine-tuning.
-For unsupervised feature learning, we incorporated our data from 10 patients with the POCUS dataset\footnote{https://github.com/jannisborn/covid19\_ultrasound} to increase diversity of ultrasonic lung features.
-The POCUS dataset is an ongoing ultrasound data collection that contains lung artefacts and healthy lung samples, and currently has more than 200 LUS videos and 59 images from both convex probes and linear probes.
-Together with 10 videos from the 10 respective recruiters, the final combined dataset contains 4407 unlabelled images in total after merging the videos to images.
-For fine-tuning, the data from the remaining 20 patients serves the purpose of B-line detection.
-Since the contrastive learning method inherently does not require a large amount of labelled data, we selected 120 images and annotate the B-lines using Pair\footnote{https://www.aipair.com.cn/en/}.
-We provide the bounding box and the segmentation mask of B-lines.
-After eliminating the controversial image samples, 84 images remained in the labelled dataset, of which 70\% are used for training and 30\% are used for evaluation.
+\item[] The LUS images used in this study consists of two parts: i) for unsupervised feature learning, we incorporated our data from 10 patients with the POCUS dataset\footnote{https://github.com/jannisborn/covid19\_ultrasound} to increase diversity of ultrasonic lung features.
+POCUS is an expanding ultrasound dataset that contains lung artefacts and healthy lung samples, and currently has more than 200 LUS videos and 59 images from both convex probes and linear probes.
+Together with 10 videos from the 10 patients, the final combined dataset contains 4407 unlabelled images in total after merging the videos to images. ii) For fine-tuning, the data from the remaining 20 patients serves the purpose of B-line detection.
+Since the contrastive learning method inherently does not require a large amount of labelled data, we selected 84 images and annotated the B-lines using Pair\footnote{https://www.aipair.com.cn/en/}providing the BB and the segmentation mask of B-lines.
+In the labelled dataset, 70\% of the images are used for training, and 30\% are used for evaluation.
 The output of the detection is in the COCO format\footnote{https://cocodataset.org/\#home}.